c4spar/cliffy-manual/flags/flag_options.md

 If `standalone` is set to `true`, this option cannot be combined with other options.

+If the `standalone` option is set to `true`, the option cannot be combined with other options.
+If additionally an option action handler is defined, only the option action handler is executed and not the command action handler.

 ## Default

-With the `default` option you specify the default value of the flag when the flag is not specified on comandline.
+The `default` option specifies the default value for the flag when the flag is not specified on commandline.

 ## Required